 What other services does your office provide?

-- Consultation to other types of care, such as child care cooperatives, child care in your home, nanny services, or occasional child care;
+- Information regarding other types of care, such as child care cooperatives, child care in your home, nanny services, or occasional child care;

 - Interpreting quality standards, Iowa licensing regulations, and developmentally appropriate best practices;

 - Family & Parenting Resources;

 - And basically any other type of work/life question or issue you may have that is related to child care or families.

 We are here to help you balance school, work and parenting!